Canon 1Ds vs 5DS R

-The Canon EOS-1Ds and the Canon EOS 5DS R are two professional cameras that were officially introduced, respectively, in September 2002 and February 2015.
+The Canon EOS-1Ds and the Canon EOS 5DS R are two professional cameras that were announced, respectively, in September 2002 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1Ds has a resolution of 11 megapixel, whereas the 5DS R provides 50.3 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1Ds has a resolution of 11 megapixels, whereas the 5DS R provides 50.3 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 1Ds and the Canon 5DS R is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Canon 1Ds and the Canon 5DS R are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1Ds – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS R is notably smaller (28 percent) than the Canon 1Ds.
 Moreover, the 5DS R is markedly lighter (26 percent) than the 1Ds.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.